rancher/docs/content/rancher/v2.6/en/opa-gatekeper/_index.md

 When OPA Gatekeeper is enabled, Rancher installs some templates by default.

-To list the constraint templates installed in the cluster, go to the left side menu under OPA Gatekeeper and click on **Templates.**
+To list the constraint templates installed in the cluster, go to the left side menu under OPA Gatekeeper and click on **Templates**.

 Rancher also provides the ability to create your own constraint templates by importing YAML definitions.